Basic information about the King-Ludwig-Way

 - Interesting facts: King Ludwig II grew up at Hohenschwangau Castle near Füssen.
 Did you know that the Austrian Empress Sisi was the cousin of King Ludwig II?

-Perfectly organised hiking holidays on the King-Ludwig-Way
+Questions and answers about hiking on the King-Ludwig-Way